Lawmakers scramble on immigration as government shutdown paused

 A funding bill easily passed after Senate Democratic leaders accepted a pledge by Republicans to hold a debate later over the fate of the Dreamers and related immigration issues.

-Trump’s budget director Mick Mulvaney, however, indicated the White House might be looking for a bigger deal.

-“We want a large agreement.
-We want a big deal that solves the reason that we have a DACA problem in the first place,” Mulvaney said on CNN.

-Reporting by Susan Heavey and Makini Brice; Editing by Andrew Hay
+Reporting by Richard Cowan, Susan Heavey and Makini Brice; Editing by Andrew Hay and Bill Trott